adioshun/gitBook_DeepDrive/paper2016-pairwisemvcnn.md

 Given this decomposition, a CNN is then trained on a fixed length input consisting of the image pair, together with the relative pose between the associated viewpoints.

-To achieve classification of the full sequence, an ensemble framework is adopted, with weighting to increase the contribution of those image pairs which cover a more informative set of poses
+To achieve classification of the full sequence, an ensemble framework is adopted, with weighting to increase the contribution of those image pairs which cover a more informative set of poses.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgyMTM3MzE3N119
+eyJoaXN0b3J5IjpbLTUyODU0NzUwMV19
 -->